-Since then, events around extreme sport have followed one another in all corners of the country.
+Since then, events around the extreme sport have followed one another in all corners of the country.
 The International Extreme Sports Festival (FISE) in 2015 in Chengdu; the FB-Festival for his 4×4 rally in Inner Mongolia; the surf competition on the Qiantang River; an air motocross demonstration on the Shanghai Bund and even the kayak race at Nujiang Canyon.

 The extreme sports market in China is gaining favor in the capital and experts believe the industry will mature quickly.
 Although it started late, the domestic extreme sports market is on the right track.
 According to a report published by the Gasc, the General Administration of Sports of China, the fitness and sports market has grown in 2019, a period that is certainly not favorable from an economic and financial point of view, by 8.5%.

 In 2018, the market size of the sports industry in China reached 7 billion dollars and is expected to grow more in upcoming years.
 The sports industry in China maintained steady growth over the past seven years and accounted for one percent of the whole gross domestic product (GDP).

 A remarkable fact that testifies an important change from the past: before the Olympics appeared on the horizon, in fact, Beijing could count on just two fitness clubs of Western “inspiration”.